DTD Super Meal Planning Reverses Type 2 Diabetes

 Because of the positive feedback that I received from diabetics and my readers, I expanded on this information and developed the cookbook, food tips, and other meal planning ebooks to give people hundreds of ideas about how to eat healthy and still be able to enjoy some of their favorite foods!
 I also discussed how to eat out and still maintain proper blood glucose control!
 True genius, yes? :-)

-Even if you're not following the complete program and The 10 Steps (Page 329), most diabetics experience lower blood glucose readings during the first 14-17 days of my program.
-If you need help, I recommend that you get my cookbook, food tips ebook, or juicing ebook.
-Next to the paperback book, they are my most popular books.
+Even if you're not following the complete program and The 10 Steps (Page 329), most diabetics experience lower blood glucose readings during the first 14-17 days of my program because of the effectiveness of my reverse diabetes diet.
+If you need help, I recommend that you get my cookbook, juicing ebook, raw food diet ebook, and/or food tips ebook.
+Next to my diabetes book, they are my most popular books.

 I realize that life gets in the way, making it difficult to change our lifestyle and the way we eat.
 But, there are very few problems that I haven't heard of, so don't try to do it all alone -- so take advantage of my experience and the information on my website and in my diabetes books and ebooks.